Lalit-garg/Traffic-Control/README.md

-This is based on Jab Scheduling
+This is based on Job Scheduling